Bears-R-Us/arkouda/training/COMPARISON.md

 ```python
 truth = g.broadcast(ct == 1, permute=True)
 ```
-We need to compute the unique keys that appear in the union only once, `ct == 1` provides that information.
+We need to compute the unique keys that appear in the union only once; `ct == 1` provides that information.
 We then broadcast the resulting `True`/`False` value to the original keys the `GroupBy` was built from.
 Setting `permute=True` ensures that resulting boolean array is in the same order as the original keys, which is crucial to the next step.

 Next, we will access the `truth` array only at indexes corresponding to `m1`.
 ```python
 rtnIndx = truth[isa]
 ```

-Finally, we iterate the sequnce of `pdarray` objects in `m1` and index each one by `rtnIndx`.
+Finally, we iterate the sequence of `pdarray` objects in `m1` and index each one by the boolean array `rtnIndx`.
 This will give us the desired return of values in `m1` that are not in `m2`.

 ```python
 result = [x[rtnIndx] for x in m1]